 Lev Z. Kopelev Honorary German citizen

-Both Lev Kopelev, Lew Kopelew in German, and his second wife, Raissa Orlova, were granted honorary German citizenship in 1981, and after the collapse of communism Soviet premier Mikhail Gorbachev restored his Soviet citizenship in 1990, however Kopelev's wife had died the previous year and he decided to remain in Germany.
+Both Lev Kopelev, Lew Kopelew in German, and his second wife Raissa Orlova, were granted honorary German citizenship in 1981, and following the collapse of communism Soviet premier Mikhail Gorbachev restored his Soviet citizenship in 1990.
+Kopelev's wife had died the previous year, and he decided to remain in Germany.

-As a student at the Foreign Languages Institute in Moscow in 1938 he became fluent in German, later gaining a doctorate at the Institute of History, Philosophy and Literature, and his knowledge of the language was put to use after join the Red Army in 1941 following Germany's invasion of the Soviet Union.
+As a student at the Foreign Languages Institute in Moscow, in 1938, he became fluent in German, and later gained a doctorate at the Institute of History, Philosophy and Literature.
+His knowledge of the language was put to use after joining the Red Army in 1941, following Germany's invasion of the Soviet Union.

-As a Major with the front-line troops in East Prussia, he was arrested in 1945 and sentenced to a ten year term in the Gulag for fostering 'bourgeois humanism' and 'compassion towards the enemy', after criticizing atrocities against the German civilian population following the Red Army's entry into East Prussia.
+He was a Major, with the front-line troops in East Prussia, when arrested in 1945 and sentenced to a ten year term in the Gulag; for fostering "bourgeois humanism" and "compassion towards the enemy".
+Kopelev had criticized the atrocities against the German civilian population, that followed the Red Army's entry into East Prussia.

-He met Aleksandr I. Solzhenitsyn after being transferred to a prison camp in Moscow, and the character Rubin in Solzhenitsyn's novel 'The First Circle' was based on Kopelev, an uncomplimentary description of a loyal Communist who, despite what he had seen and experienced, was still unable to see any flaws in the system.
+Kopelev met Aleksandr I. Solzhenitsyn after being transferred to a prison camp in Moscow, and the character Rubin in Solzhenitsyn's novel "The First Circle" was based on Kopelev.
+It is an uncomplimentary description of a loyal Communist who, despite what he had seen and experienced, was still unable to see any flaws in the system.

-Kopelev had married a fellow student in the 1930's, but although this did not survive his time in jail his loyalty to communism remained intact.
+A marriage to a fellow student in the 1930's did not survive his time in jail, but his loyalty to communism had remained intact.

-As the leading Russian expert on German culture in the Moscow literary world between 1954 and 1968, in addition to teaching he wrote a biography of Bertolt Brecht, and continued as a member of the Soviet Writers' Union until they expelled him in 1977 for actively participating in the human rights and dissident movement.
+As the leading Russian expert on German culture in the Moscow literary world between 1954 and 1968, in addition to teaching he wrote a biography of Bertolt Brecht; continuing as a member of the Soviet Writers' Union until they expelled him in 1977, for actively participating in the human rights and dissident movement.

-Denouncing the Soviet invasion of Czechoslovakia and protesting on behalf of Solzhenitsyn amongst others, while also supporting and taking part in political activism and having contacts with the West, led to Kopelev being deprived of his rights to teach or be published.
+Denouncing the Soviet invasion of Czechoslovakia, and protesting on behalf of Solzhenitsyn among others, while also supporting and taking part in political activism and having contacts with the West, led to Kopelev being deprived of his rights to teach or be published.

 The majority of political activists had believed the regime could be reformed.

-Dr. Sakharov was exiled internally to Gorky in January 1980, and Kopelev decided that he had no choice but to leave Russia, together with his second wife Raissa Orlova who he had married in 1956, a literary critic specializing in American literature.
+Dr. Sakharov was exiled internally to Gorky in January 1980, and Kopelev decided that he had no choice but to leave Russia, together with his second wife, Raissa Orlova, who he had married in 1956.
+A literary critic, she specialized in American literature.

-In Germany he devoted himself to producing a dual literary history of Germany seen through Russian writers' eyes and Russia as seen through German literature, and he claimed his humanistic values had been influenced by reading the works of writer Johann Wolfgang von Goethe and poet Henrich Heine.
+In Germany he devoted himself to producing a dual literary history of Germany seen through Russian writers' eyes, and Russia as seen through German literature, claiming his humanistic values had been influenced by reading the works of writer Johann Wolfgang von Goethe, and poet Heinrich Heine.

-Well over 6ft 3ins tall, and in later years with a white beard and carrying a cane, he was a formidable presence both physically and intellectually, writing eleven books about Russia and his own experiences.
-One of which 'To Be Preserved Forever', had to be smuggled out of Russia and was first published in 1975 by Ardis Publishers in Ann Arbor, Michigan, and republished by Random House in English.
+Well over 6ft 3ins tall, in later years with a white beard and carrying a cane, he was a formidable presence both physically and intellectually; writing eleven books about Russia and his own experiences.
+One, "To Be Preserved Forever", had to be smuggled out of Russia and first published in 1975, by Ardis Publishers in Ann Arbor, Michigan, then republished in English by Random House.

-Lev Kopelev remained in Germany, dying in Cologne in April 1997, and his ashes are buried together with those of his wife in Moscow.
+Lev Kopelev remained in Germany and died in Cologne in April 1997.
+His ashes were placed in Moscow, together with those of his wife.